inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 Queue overflow
 --------------

-In this section we present an example for demonstrating packet drops due to queue overflow.
+In this section, we present an example for demonstrating packet drops due to queue overflow.
 This simulation can be run by choosing the ``QueueFull`` configuration from the ini file.
 The network contains a bottleneck link where packets will be dropped due to an overflowing